 Leaving More Menhaden in the Water for Sportfish

 Like other small but critically important forage fish, Atlantic menhaden play a central role in the marine food web.
 But they are not currently managed with this in mind.

 Land and Water Conservation Fund

-The Land and Water Conservation Fund (LWCF) is supported through royalties paid by energy companies drilling for oil and gas and helps pay for the acquisition of new hunting and fishing areas, expansion of public access, and improvements to fish and wildlife habitat.
+The Land and Water Conservation Fund is supported through royalties from offshore oil and gas development and helps pay for the acquisition of new hunting and fishing areas, expansion of outdoor recreation facilities, and improvements to fish and wildlife habitat.

 Recreational Saltwater Fishing

 Recreational fishermen drive spending in coastal communities, but recreational fisheries are not currently managed for their unique values.
 We need alternatives to traditional federal policies designed to manage commercial fishing.

 Systematic underfunding by Congress has forced the federal agencies in charge of conservation to virtually halt active management, as available funds go to dealing with the crisis of the day, from wildfire to vandalism.